Introduction to Augmented Reality

 -

-Install Vuforia: Download and import the Vuforia Engine SDK for Unity from the Unity Asset Store.
+Install Vuforia: Download and integrate the Vuforia Engine SDK from the Unity Asset Store.

 -